Imperial State Crown

-History

 Origins

 St Edward's Crown, used to crown English monarchs, was considered to be a holy relic, kept in the saint's shrine at Westminster Abbey and therefore not worn by monarchs at any other time.
 Instead, a "great crown" with crosses and fleurs-de-lis, but without arches (an open crown), was a king's usual headgear at state occasions until the time of Henry V, who is depicted wearing an imperial crown of state with gold arches (a closed crown).
 Arches were a symbol of sovereignty, and by this point in history, the king of England was being celebrated as rex in regno suo est imperator – an emperor of his own domain – subservient to no one but God, unlike some continental rulers, who owed fealty to more powerful kings or to the Holy Roman Emperor.

 Henry VII or his son and successor Henry VIII commissioned an elaborate crown, now known as the Tudor Crown, which is first described in detail in an inventory of royal jewels in 1521.
-Henry VIII wore the crown during court ceremonies, in particular at Christmas when Henry would process to chapel in his coronation regalia.
+Henry VIII wore the crown during court ceremonies, in particular at Christmas when he would process to chapel in his coronation regalia.
 Both Edward VI and Mary I were crowned with three crowns in succession: first St Edward's Crown, second the Tudor Crown (termed the 'Imperiall crowne' in contemporary accounts) and finally in 'very rich' crowns made specifically for each of their coronations.
 Three crowns were also present at the coronation of Elizabeth I, and she was probably crowned in the same fashion as her predecessors.
 James I reverted to the tradition of being crowned with St Edward's Crown only before donning his own crown to depart Westminster Abbey.

 Following the abolition of the monarchy and the execution of Charles I in 1649, all royal crowns were broken up by order of parliament.
 Upon the Restoration of the monarchy in 1660, a new state crown was made for Charles II by Sir Robert Vyner.
 About 10 versions of the state crown have existed since the Restoration, including the State Crown of George I, made in 1714.
 George IV had wished his own coronation crown of 1821 to be purchased by parliament and used for state occasions but it was judged too expensive.